jsw68/ZmanimAPI/README.md

 4. URL/api/us/zip_code/date - Same as number 3 except with an optional date string at the end in the form YYY-MM-DD.

 Note: Right now, only US zip codes are supported.
+All times are given in the local time for the area inputted.

 #### Website Documentation